 }

-The nice things with a) is that it becomes more clear and readable, that it allows a separate DL PRS error, and that it also will include the UE-based assistance data in a clearly common place.
-Also, b) separates the DL PRS data from the positioning methods, and could have DL-PRS specific errors as part of some common structure, but it makes the common structure less clean.
-It is also possible to place the DL-PRS in the positioning methods with a conditional presence so that it only needs to be provide once, but then without the possibility of a separate DL PRS error message, and a more messy structure.
+The nice things with Option 5.1 is that it becomes more clear and readable, that it allows a separate DL PRS error, and that it also will include the UE-based assistance data in a clearly common place.
+Also, Option 5.2 separates the DL PRS data from the positioning methods, and could have DL-PRS specific errors as part of some common structure, but it makes the common structure less clean.
+It is also possible as in Option 5.3 to place the DL-PRS in the positioning methods with a conditional presence so that it only needs to be provide once, but then without the possibility of a separate DL PRS error message, and a more messy structure.

-Companies are asked to comment on the suitable placmement of the DL-PRS AD in the LPP structure to make it a clean and clear representation.
+Companies are asked to comment on the suitable placmement of the DL-PRS AD in the LPP structure to make it a clean and clear representation, and indicate their preferred option among the three options presented